Louisiana lawmakers send new abortion ban to governor’s desk

 Louisiana’s prohibition would take hold only if neighboring Mississippi’s law is upheld by a federal appeals court.
 A federal judge temporarily blocked that Mississippi law Friday.

-Abortion rights activists said Louisiana’s bill would effectively eliminate abortion as an option before many women realize they are pregnant, calling the proposal unconstitutional.
+Abortion rights activists said Louisiana’s bill would effectively eliminate abortion as an option before many women realize they are pregnant.
+Rep. Gary Carter, a Democrat who opposed the measure, said the ban violates privacy rights, taking away women’s constitutional protections.

+“I believe the right to life supersedes every other right we have,” Hodges said.

+Carter replied, his voice rising: “Who are you to tell a woman what they can and cannot do with their body?”

 The legislation includes an exception from the abortion ban to prevent the pregnant woman’s death or “a serious risk of the substantial and irreversible impairment of a major bodily function” — or if the pregnancy is deemed “medically futile.”

-But it does not include an exception for a pregnancy caused by rape or incest.
+It does not include an exception for a pregnancy caused by rape or incest.

+Most of Wednesday’s somber debate centered on whether to add that exception.
+The effort failed, winning support from only one-third of House lawmakers.

+“I am not man enough to tell a woman who has had her insides ripped apart and been raped, I’m not man enough to tell that woman, ‘You know what?
+Live with it,'” said Democratic Rep. Ted James.

+Republican Rep. Alan Seabaugh objected to the exceptions, saying he’d support letting a woman execute her rapist, but “we don’t punish children in this country for the sins of the father.”

-A doctor who violates the prohibition under the bill could face a prison sentence of up to two years, along with the revocation of their medical license.
+Under the bill, a doctor who violates the prohibition could face a prison sentence of up to two years, along with medical license revocation.

 Although similar abortion bans have drawn sharp criticism from Democrats nationwide, Louisiana’s proposal won wide bipartisan support and was sponsored by a Democrat from the northwest corner of the state, Sen. John Milkovich.